AaronDenHond/pricecalculator-consolidation/README.md

 check

+2. Connection to the database in the Database class

+check

-2. Focus on the Model first : classes
+3. Focus on the Model first : classes : base and loaders

 in progress

-3. Connection to the database in the Model

-in progress?